bashirmurtaza93/Greeting-with-Stars-/README.md

 # Greeting-with-Stars-
 You enter your name, and a greeting comes up with stars surrounding it!
-From Accelerated C++.